Free Website Content - Performing Better Searches

 Meta keyword searches give search engines

-a specific type of search is conducted.
-Here are some of
+used, a specific type of search is conducted.
+Here are

 define:

-word or phrase, the search engine results will be a definition
+a search word or phrase, the search engine results will

 site:

-by a domain, the search engine locates all documents within
+followed by a domain, the search engine locates all

-a specific domain and all of its subdomains.
-This is an
+documents within a specific domain and all of its subdomains.

-easy way to get a rough idea of the number of pages indexed
+This is an easy way to get a rough idea of the number

 link:

-results will include all the web pages that are indexed
+search results will include all the web pages that are

-by the search engine which contain links to the specified
+indexed by the search engine which contain links to

 inurl:

-the search results will include links to web pages that
+phrase, the search results will include links to web

-contain the specific keyword or phrase in the urls themselves.
+pages that contain the specific keyword or phrase in

 intitle: